-7.5.2 Connecting the gas cylinder
+7.5.1 Connecting the gas cylinder

-- 1. The cylinder with appropriate shielding gas, should stand upright and be secured against tipping over in accordance with safety requirements. - 2.
+- 1. The cylinder with appropriate shielding gas (in TIG welding is an inert gas, frequently argon, helium or a mixture of both), should stand upright and be secured against tipping over in accordance with safety requirements. - 2.
 Make sure that the valve cylinder is closed. - 3.
 Connect properly gas regulator to cylinder valve. - 4.
 Connect the gas hose into gas regulator outlet.
 Use special clamps to seal connection. - 5.
-Connect gas hose to the device 8
+Connect gas hose to the device (8).